scriptengineio/docs/SDK.md

 - online: Connection status.
 - device: Device fingerprint.
 - identity.id : User's unique identifier.
-- identity.identified: Is current user identified.
+- identity.identified: Indicates whether the current user is identified.

 ## squid.identify({ email : 'foo@example.com' });
-If needed you can manully bind a visitor's identification to known traits.
+Manually binds a visitor's identification to known traits.
 This method will also enrich the user with **VisitorID**.

 ### Usage
 ```javascript